-For shared shuttles, the cost is around 40 USD for one person or around 50 USD for two people travelling together.
-Shared shuttles have a waiting time of up to 60 minutes and will go between the terminals before taking you to your hotel.
+For shared shuttles, the cost can be as little as 14 USD per person.
+Although, shared shuttles have a waiting time of up to 60 minutes and will go between the terminals before taking you to your hotel.

-The cost of a private transfer starts at around 55 USD per vehicle for a 2-seater service, further increasing in price with larger vehicles.
+The cost of a private transfer starts at around 50 USD per vehicle.
 But, this cost is split between all passengers and therefore it’s more economical for groups of 3 or more.